Elderberries: Ancient Medicine For Winter Prep That You Can Grow, Harvest & Use at Home

 Up to 96% in cooked products like syrups, spreads, and liqueurs

-Extension services, including Oregon State University, also advise that while elderberries can be safely preserved through freezing or drying, they should always be cooked before consumption to ensure these compounds are effectively neutralised.
+Extension services, including Oregon State University, advise that while elderberries can be preserved through freezing or drying, they should always be cooked before consumption to neutralise these compounds effectively.

-Cyanide is a volatile compound, meaning it breaks down and evaporates with heat.
-When elderberries are simmered, dried, or gently cooked — as they traditionally are — the risk is essentially removed.
+Cyanide is a volatile compound.
+It breaks down and evaporates with heat.
+When elderberries are simmered, dried, or gently cooked, the risk is essentially removed.

-In short: elderberries are safe, nourishing, and deeply supportive when prepared with care and respect.
+In short: Elderberries are safe, nourishing, and deeply supportive when prepared with care and respect.
 This is how they’ve been used for centuries — not raw, but transformed through simple, intentional processing.
-As with all plant medicine, the wisdom is in knowing how to use it.
+The wisdom lies in knowing how to use it.

 ✧ How I Use Elderberries at Home

-I like to keep elderberries in a few different forms so they’re easy to reach for when life gets busy.
+I like to keep elderberries in various forms.
+This makes them easy to reach for when life gets busy.

 1. Elderberry Honey

 This is my go-to.
-Elderberry honey is gentle, shelf-stable (when refrigerated), and perfect for:
+Elderberry honey is gentle and shelf-stable when refrigerated.
+It’s perfect for:

 Daily immune support